saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 The third week was all about game design and how it's done in the industry.
 I'm not a creative person, I'm a developer.
-I take in requirements and spit out code to the best of my ability.
+I can take in requirements and turn them into code to the best of my ability.
-On the other hand, I have no idea how to make a game fun, I can add game mechanics and build a game around them, however, I won't be able to make it a fun experience.
-But it's important to know what the designers do and what their struggles are.
+However, while I can add game mechanics and build a game around them, I struggle with making the experience genuinely fun.But it's important to know what the designers do and what their struggles are.
 That way I can contribute more to the team while also somewhat bridging the gap between developers and designers.

 While the second week was all the things I wanted to learn, the third week wasn't as interesting for me.